Dhanalaxmi3103/Innomatics_Research_Labs_Internship/Sentiment Analysis of Flipkart Products/README.md

 The raw review text contained noise such as:

-  Special characters
+  --Special characters

-  URLs
+  --URLs

-  Numbers
+  --Numbers

-  Stopwords
+  --Stopwords

 So I performed the following preprocessing steps:

-  Converted text to lowercase
+ -- Converted text to lowercase

-  Removed URLs
+  --Removed URLs

-  Removed special characters and numbers
+  --Removed special characters and numbers

-  Removed stopwords using NLTK
+  --Removed stopwords using NLTK

-  Applied lemmatization
+  --Applied lemmatization

-  Tokenized the text
+  --Tokenized the text

 This normalization improved model learning and reduced noise.